seynur/mitre-attack-app-for-splunk-docs/docs/user_guide.md

 * ``rule_name`` : The rule name as it appears in ``savedsearches.conf`` (e.g. "Access - Excessive Failed Logins - Rule")
 * ``technique_id`` : MITRE ATT&CK Technique ID (e.g. T1078 for Valid Accounts) list separated by spaces

+### How to integrate with Alert Manager
+__NOTE__:This section is applicable for users who do not have Enterprise Security Application installed and would like to integrate with Alert Manager app.

+The Alert Manager application provides simple incident workflows in order to investigate fired alerts or notable events.
+For any correlation/saved search that is applicable as a MITRE ATT&amp;CK technique you need to select/add Alert Manager as a Splunk alert action.

+![alert_manager_action]

+__IMPORTANT NOTE__: In order to have drill-down working with Alert Manager seamlessly the ```Title``` must match the search name, therefore leaving it as (shown in the example screenshot) ```$name$``` instead of typing the search title/name is recommended.

 ----